garrandall/popular-music-data/tracks/errtime-nelly-jung-tru-king-jacob.md

 Yea, King- Laker, you ain't gotta know me,(but ya gotta know me)but yet you soon will cuz u gotta know me,got that type to make ya baby momma OD
 Like (whoa whoa whoa whoa)

-(Chorus)

 (Bridge:)(Nelly)
 Okay, now let me see you do it baby
 (Okay), don't be afraid go now
 And don't be ashamed of how you do it
 Just (whoa whoa whoa whoa)

 (Nelly)